mikepthomas/projects/_posts/red-rocket.md

 # Intro

-Modiphius has released multiple `Print at Home` STL packs that can be used to re-create the Red Rocket Truck Stop:
+Modiphius has released multiple `Print at Home` STL packs that can be used to re-create the Red Rocket Truck Stop.

+Although the `Print at Home` terrain is designed to be printed on a Resin printer there has been some success at [printing them on a regular 3D printer](https://modiphius.net/blogs/news/community-interview).

 | Item              | Purchased | Digital                                                         |     Downloaded     | Notes                                                                 |
 | ----------------- | :-------: | --------------------------------------------------------------- | :----------------: | --------------------------------------------------------------------- |